ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Status Properties ### {#config-repr-status-properties}

-The CBOR map MUST include the following status parameters.
+The CBOR map includes the following status parameters.
 Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{groupcomm-parameters}}.

 * 'rt', with value the resource type "core.osc.gconf" associated with group-configuration resources, encoded as a CBOR text string.